• SEO

 If there's potential for growth or expansion in the near future, it might make more sense to wait until then before making a permanent decision.
 Contrary to popular belief, growth isn’t always linear.
 All companies go through their ups and downs, and maybe you can ride this out.

-Of course, you need to know if growth opportunities are present first.
+Of course, you need to know if growth opportunities are presentfirst.
 This may require some research on your part.
 For example, you’ll have to look into consumer segmentation and analyze things such as your customer’s purchasing situation and your direct competition.

 What is the market outlook like?